jonatanBuga/data-collector-wikipedia/README.md

-# Project Name: Wikipedia Names Data Collector
+# Project Name: Wikipedia Given names and Surnams Data Collector

 ## Overview
 This project is a data collection tool that extracts information from Wikipedia pages containing first and last names.
 It utilizes the Wikidata API to fetch additional data based on a unique identifier for each name.
 The collected data is stored in a single data frame with categorical values, making it easy to analyze and use for various applications.